dragonfly-science/dragonfly-website/content/work/2015-03-19-webrear-case-study.md

 tags: systems
 ---

-This project for the Ministry of Business, Innovation, & Employment put data on New Zealand’s regional economies online for the first time.
+This project for the Ministry of Business, Innovation and Employment put data on New Zealand’s regional economies online for the first time.
 We created a desktop version and high-spec iPad and mobile app to help people dig into the data.

 <!--more-->